The Importance of Sound Doctrine Pastor A. W. Weckeman (Revised 4/15/21)

 But what about Christianity?
 What will be the spiritual condition of the Church?
 I believe the third chapter of the Book of Revelation provides the answer.
-In verses 14-22, the word of God reveals the deplorable state of the Church of Laodicea, the last of the seven churches mentioned.
+In verses, 14-22, the Word of God reveals the deplorable state of the Church of Laodicea, the last of the seven churches mentioned.

 The Laodicean Church depicts the widespread apostasy and spiritual famine of the latter days, a sobering snapshot of contemporary Christianity.

-Modern Christianity is a victim of liberalism/humanism and has drifted far from its Biblical roots, away from the fundamental doctrines which are vital to its effectiveness and well-being.
+Modern Christianity is a victim of liberalism/humanism and has drifted far from its Biblical roots, away from the fundamental doctrines vital to its effectiveness and well-being.
 Even among good Bible-believing churches, the divisive disparity of doctrine demonstrates the depth of deception in these last days.

 This current crisis within Christianity should not come as a surprise because there are numerous prophecies in the New Testament clearly stating the end times to be characterized by a dramatic increase in demonic activity and false doctrine.